RAG vs Context Engineering: Insights and Limitations

 Use Agentic RAG when the answer exists in stable, authoritative text but the retrieval path is complex.
 An example is “Find all EMEA sustainability contracts from Q3 2024 and summarize their key obligations.”
 The information exists; the challenge is assembling it from multiple sources.

-Do not use Agentic RAG when the answer does not yet exist or is actively forming.
+Skip Agentic RAG when the answer does not yet exist or is actively forming.
 An example is “Is this claim about a new policy accurate?” when the policy was announced thirty minutes ago and sources conflict.
-In these cases, the system should surface its uncertainty rather than resolve it artificially.
+In these cases, the system should surface its uncertainty instead of forcing a tidy resolution.

 Evaluation: Different Systems Need Different Metrics